isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/LEARN Bootcamps.md

 *   **When**: 12 June to 15 June 2023, 9.30am – 5pm
 *   **Where**: Temasek Polytechnic, 21 Tampines Ave 1 Singapore 529757
 *   **Requirements**: Participants are required to bring their laptops/MacBooks with updated operating systems that can run Meta Spark (iPads and Chromebooks are not supported).
 For those who do not have their own laptops, we have a limited number of desktops available for use.
-We’ll send installation instructions beforehand.
+We’ll send installation instructions beforehand. <br>
+* *Opens to all Secondary and JC students*

 [Sign up here](https://go.gov.sg/sparkarmay23)